 Other Services may also include the purchases/sales of energy in connection with operating the transmission system and/or doing so economically and efficiently.
 Purchases/sales via bilateral forward contracts or through a recognised exchange will fall within this category.
 This includes PGB Transactions.
 The levels of procured energy will be included in the Balancing Services Adjustment Data (BSAD) which is submitted to the Balancing Mechanism Reporting Agent in line with the BSAD Methodology Statement for inclusion in the calculation of System Sell Price and System Buy Price in accordance with the Balancing and Settlement Code.
+Demand Side Balancing

-Supplemental Balancing Reserve is an examples of an Other Service.
+Reserve and Supplemental Balancing Reserve are also is an examples of an Other Services.